andreiradoi/javascript/README.md

 ## Iterators and Generators

   <a name="iterators--nope"></a><a name="11.1"></a>
-  - [11.1](#iterators--nope) Don’t use iterators.
+  - [11.1](#iterators--nope) [TO BE CHANGED] Don’t use iterators.
 Prefer JavaScript’s higher-order functions instead of loops like `for-in` or `for-of`. eslint: [`no-iterator`](https://eslint.org/docs/rules/no-iterator.html) [`no-restricted-syntax`](https://eslint.org/docs/rules/no-restricted-syntax)

     > Why?
 This enforces our immutable rule.
-Dealing with pure functions that return values is easier to reason about than side effects.
+Dealing with pure functions that return values is easier to reason about than side effects. <br>

+    > [Why to change?]
+Classic for loops have ‘break’ statement

     > Use `map()` / `every()` / `filter()` / `find()` / `findIndex()` / `reduce()` / `some()` / ... to iterate over arrays, and `Object.keys()` / `Object.values()` / `Object.entries()` to produce arrays so you can iterate over objects.